Afonso Pena: The threatened republic

 The first years of the republic in Brazil were plagued by disputes and political instability.
 The Brazilian Empire had been overthrown in a bloodless military coup, but the next decade was a bloody one.
-Deodoro da Fonseca on 3 November 1891 and Pena resigned his position in the state senate in protest, arguing that "the coexistence of constitutional powers with the state of dictatorship proclaimed by president Deodoro da Fonseca was incompatible".
+Deodoro da Fonseca dissolved Congress on 3 November 1891 and Pena resigned his position in the state senate in protest, arguing that "the coexistence of constitutional powers with the state of dictatorship proclaimed by president Deodoro da Fonseca was incompatible".
 This act distanced him from Alvim and gave him the support of most of Minas Gerais' elite.
 Tensions were high in the federal government and Deodoro ended up resigning on 23 November 1891, being succeeded by vice president Floriano Peixoto.